ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot with Terraform
 {: #create-vol-from-snapshot-terraform}

 To create a {{site.data.keyword.block_storage_is_short}} volume from a snapshot, use the `ibm_is_volume` resource.
 The following example creates a volume based on a snapshot that is identified by its ID.
-You could also use the name or the CRN to identify the snapshot.
+You can also use the name or the CRN to identify the snapshot.

 ```terraform
 resource "ibm_is_volume" "storage" {